 fax: 00 33 1 57 27 92 97

-I will spend most of my summer time in Bonn (Germany) at the Hausdorff Research Institute for Mathematics where I take part to the thematic trimester on Types, Sets and Constructions organized by Douglas S. Bridges, Michael Rathjen, Peter Schuster and Helmut Schwichtenberg.
+I have spent most of my summer time in Bonn (Germany) at the Hausdorff Research Institute for Mathematics where I took part to the thematic trimester on Types, Sets and Constructions organized by Douglas S. Bridges, Michael Rathjen, Peter Schuster and Helmut Schwichtenberg.
 Have a look at the program of the first workshop of the HIM trimester if you are interested in types, and more specifically in homotopy types and their application to proof assistants and higher categories.
-A nice atmosphere here in Bonn with a lot of inspiring talks and lively discussions between us.
+A nice atmosphere in Bonn during the trimester, with a lot of inspiring talks and lively discussions between us.

-End of August, I will take part to that summer school organized by Florent Krzakala and Lenka Zdeborova in Cargese on the connection between statistical physics and machine learning.
-A perfect opportunity for me to learn more about these two topics and how to combine them harmoniously.
-A lot of work ahead + a spiritual journey in a new branch of mathematics.
+End of August, I took part to that summer school organized by Florent Krzakala and Lenka Zdeborova in Cargese on the connection between statistical physics and machine learning.
+A wonderful occasion for me to learn more about these two topics and how to combine them harmoniously.
 Knowledge is fun!

 I have just taken part to the Paris Symposium on Games 2018 and given an invited talk on a number of new and exciting ideas which came to me quite recently, building on my ancient work on asynchronous games.
-An opportunity for me to thank here the people, mathematicians and not mathematicians, who inspired me!
 More about all this soon...